ministryofjustice/opg-digideps/docs/TESTING.md

 ### Client unit tests using CLI

-To run these tests without a docker container (useful for running tests quickly during dev as it avoids having to keep rebuilding and restarting containers), ensure you have PHP 8.1 installed:
+To run the client tests without a docker container (useful for running tests quickly during dev as it avoids having to keep rebuilding and restarting containers), ensure you have PHP 8.1 installed:

 ```shell script